maxgrok/lottery-dapp/README.md

 render() - read different state properties and displayed them on the screen

-fromWei - converted wei to ether
+Used .fromWei - converted wei to ether